Crowd simulation: Modeling individual behaviors

-To model the effect of the dependence parameter with individual agents, the equation is defined as:
+To model the effect of the dependence parameter with individual agents.

 When evaluating the speed of the agent, it is clear that if the value of the dependence factor, DE, is equal to one, then the person would be fully disabled making him unable to move.
 If the dependence factor is equal to zero, then the person is able to run at his max speed.

 Group formation is related to the Altruism force which is implemented as an interaction force between two or more agents who are part of the same family.
-Mathematically, it is described as the following: